danielhones/alchemy/docs/method.md

 providing a context for the notes you hear in a piece of music.
 Notes that are in the key have a particular sound and notes that are outside the key have a different sound.

-## Solfege vs scale degrees
+## Solf&#xe8;ge vs scale degrees
 In addition to scale degrees, there is another way to name the notes in a key (and even more beyond that but we won't worry about that).
-It's called solfege, with a fancy accent over the first 'e' like this: solfège.
+It's called solfege, with a fancy accent over the first 'e' like this: solf&#xe8;ge.
 To save me from having to remember how to type the accent, I'm going to call it solfege from here on out.
 Solfege uses pronounceable syllables to name the notes instead of numbers.
 It's very likely that you've already heard solfege syllables.
 The song ["Do Re Mi Fa"](https://www.youtube.com/watch?v=_dpGmAc3kMk) from the "Sound of Music" is a famous example of solfege.